Skip to main content

 Several important regulatory frameworks apply to sponsorship arrangements in England and Wales.
 The Consumer Protection from Unfair Trading Regulations 2008 require that all commercial relationships be clearly disclosed in advertising and promotional content.
 The Advertising Standards Authority (ASA) CAP Code imposes specific disclosure requirements for social media sponsorships and influencer marketing.
 Ofcom’s Broadcasting Code governs television and radio sponsorships.
 For sponsorships involving charities, the Charities Act 2011 and Charity Commission guidance impose additional requirements.

-Our UK Sponsorship Agreement template is drafted in accordance with English law and includes comprehensive provisions covering the sponsorship fee and payment schedule, sponsor benefits and branding rights, obligations of the sponsored party, optional exclusivity and morals clauses, intellectual property licences, data protection compliance, termination rights, and liability limitations.
+Our UK Sponsorship Agreement template is drafted in accordance with English law and includes thorough provisions covering the sponsorship fee and payment schedule, sponsor benefits and branding rights, obligations of the sponsored party, optional exclusivity and morals clauses, intellectual property licences, data protection compliance, termination rights, and liability limitations.

 When Do You Need a Sponsorship Agreement (UK)?